slhdlgc/slhdlgc/README.md

 🖐 Hello, I'm Salih.
 I am trying to become a software developer.
 I am still training, but I know I will succeed in this job.
-I am taking firm steps towards becoming a full stack.
+I am taking firm steps towards becoming a full stack developer.